michael-sevcik/CommandLineParser/CommandLineParser/README.md

 ## Build instructions

 For building the library use `dotnet build ArgumentParsing.csproj` command.

 Then reference the library in your project properties.

+## Generating Documentation

+In order to generate documentation use `doxygen -g <config_file>` command.
+Config file for Doxygen is `Doxyfile` in the `t12-api-design` directory, with this configureation HTML documntation witll .